AndroidLollipop/Sci/README.md

-# sci - the sic compiler/interpreter
+# Sci - the Sic compiler/interpreter
-'sic' stands for 'sci interpreter/compiler'
+'Sic' stands for 'Sci interpreter/compiler'
-see how that kinda matches the structure of a recursive descent parser? (except that it's left recursive so it wouldn't work without conversion)
-the name of this repository is outdated. this language is too dynamic, it'll never compile to performant native code without a ton of effort. i guess this is the scam/interpreter now.
+Just an interpreter at the moment
-## how to use
+## How to use
-install node current from https://nodejs.org
+Install node current from https://nodejs.org
-clone this repository
+Clone this repository
-cd to this repository in your shell and run "node exampleProgram.js"
+Cd to this repository in your shell and run "node exampleProgram.js"
-## the most legit thing that this can do right now
+## The most legit thing that this can do right now
-### closures!
+### Closures!
 ```
 var e = require("./simpleAndCleanInterfaceForRepl.js")
 var repl = e.getRepl()